 University of Texas-Austin Study

 In 2006, a psychologist named Russell Poldrack at the University of Texas-Austin performed a study to assess our ability to learn while multitasking.
 While initial results appeared to show that both groups learned the information, brain scans showed otherwise.
 In the study, Poldrack says that “even if distraction does not decrease the overall level of learning, it can result in the acquisition of knowledge that can be applied less flexibly in new situations.”

-This could mean that you remember a fact about a president, but may have a harder time recalling that information and putting it into context when you are discussing other elements of that president’s life.
+This could mean you remember a fact about a president but may have a harder time recalling and putting it into context when discussing other elements of that president’s life.

 Multitasking vs. Mindfulness